mark-watson/Java-AI-Book/manuscript/kgn.md

 http://xmlns.com/foaf/0.1/name
 ~~~~~~~~

 I frequently use WikiData in my work and WikiData is one of the most useful public knowledge bases.
-I have both DBPedia and WikiData Sparql endpoints in the file **Sparql.java**, with the WikiData endpoint comment out.
+I have both DBPedia and WikiData Sparql endpoints in the file **Sparql.java** that we will look at later, with the WikiData endpoint comment out.
 You can try manually querying WikiData at the [WikiData SPARL endpoint](https://query.wikidata.org).
 For example, you might explore the WikiData URI for the *person* concept using:

 {lang=sparql, linenos=off}
 ~~~~~~~~